-When I was 10 years old, my mom dragged me to my first Weight Watchers meeting along with my teacher at the time (it was a small town...
+When I was 10 years old, my mom dragged me to my first official meeting for a popular weight loss program along with my teacher at the time (it was a small town...
 I should start a GoFundMe to pay for all the therapy I've needed since then).
 Succumbing to the pressure of diet culture led to a spiral of low self esteem, a poor relationship with food, and disordered eating.

-Later in my teen years, I developed a healthier relationship with fitness when I started working out with a personal trainer who helped me understand women can lift heavy, cardio doesn't have to be boring, and exercise isn't just for aesthetics.
-I also met with a registered dietitian who taught me about quality nutrition and what a healthy diet should look like for a growing woman (hint: carbs are not the enemy!).
-That carried me through college, where I worked at MizzouRec while studying magazine journalism at the University of Missouri School of Journalism.
+Later in my teen years, as I played tennis and swam competitively, I developed a healthier relationship with fitness when I started working out with a personal trainer; I discovered women can lift heavy, and working out shouldn't be a chore.
+I also met with a registered dietitian who helped me understand proper nutrition for an adolescent girl (hint: carbs are not the enemy!).
+That carried me through college where I worked the fitness desk at MizzouRec while studying magazine journalism at the University of Missouri School of Journalism.

 You can find my byline in: SELF, VICE, POPSUGAR, Men's Health, SHAPE, Thrillist, Eat This, Not That!, and more.